What is sentiment analysis?

 This article will cover the top sentiment analysis APIs.
 Developers should care about these APIs because they help developers understand the mood of their users.
-According to a study by Zendesk, 49% of users who are unhappy with a brand are likely to tell others about their bad experiences through social media.
+According to a study by Zendesk, 49% of users who are unhappy with a brand are likely to tell others about their bad experiences through social media (and then you’ll have to learn how to respond to Facebook ad comments that are not, frankly speaking, too nice for your brand).
 This is just one of many reasons why it's important for developers to understand the mood of their users.

 The Top Sentiment Analysis APIs